Liquor and Beer Licenses are required by State Statutes Chapter 125. The licenses are issued yearly from July 1 to June 30.

 Will you have any pool tables, bowling alleys, jukeboxes or electronic game machines at your establishment?
 Amusement device license application (PDF)

 Will there be dancing at your establishment?
 Entertainment license application (PDF)

 Will your establishment sell cigarettes?
 Cigarette license application (PDF)

-For additional information about licensing or to obtain applications, please contact the Deputy Clerk Georgia Stanford at 262-754-1837.
+For additional information about licensing or to obtain applications, please contact the Clerk's Office at (262) 786-8610.